 Parent Directory amaj amax amin aroy byroclib.zip dmaj dmax dmin droy pmaj pmax pmin proy smaj smax smin sroy tmaj tmax tmin troy tpmin

 In this directory you will find method libraries suitable for use with the programs BYROC and BYROC MINOR.
 The libraries will only be useful to you if you have purchased one of these programs.
-The method libraries are derived from the latest collections maintained by the Central Council Methods Committee (which are the copyright of the Central Council of Church Bell Ringers) and are normally updated weekly.
+The method libraries are derived from the Central Council Metthods Library (which is the copyright of the Central Council of Church Bell Ringers).

 BYROC, or "be your own composer" is a program for change-ringers on church bells (or handbells).
 It has been developed to provide bellringers with ready access to a great variety of compositions for most Major, Royal and Maximus methods.
 BYROC can be used for any treble-dominated method with a symmetrical structure about the half-lead.
 Compositions are restricted to keeping the tenors together, although common twin-call arrangements such as In/5ths, 5ths/4ths, s3rds/s5ths are permitted in compositions for methods having an appropriate lead head.
 BYROC will generate touches up to normal peal length, but is not suitable for very long lengths.
 BYROC MINOR produces 6-bell touches.